HL7/cqf-measures/pages/measure-conformance.md

 Snippet 3-14: Defining a population via reference to a CQL expression (from [measure-exm146-FHIR.json](Measure-measure-exm146-FHIR.json.html))

 Snippet 3-15 shows several examples of a CQL expression calling another, e.g. the "Initial Population" expression references another CQL expression: "Pharyngitis Encounters With Antibiotics".
-In this example the referenced expressions are all contained within the same CQL file (EXM146_FHIR-4.0.0.cql) and some are included above.
+In this example the referenced expressions are all contained within the same CQL file (EXM146.cql) and some are included above.
 The "Is Between 2 and 17 Years of Age at Start of Measurement Period" expression uses the built-in CQL function AgeInYearsAt().
-The definition of "Pharyngitis Encounters With Antibiotics" uses the function "Includes Or Starts During", defined in another CQL library (Common as described in Common_FHIR-2.0.0.cql), further explanation of nested libraries is given in the “Nested Libraries” section of the Using CQL topic of this IG.
+The definition of "Pharyngitis Encounters With Antibiotics" uses the function "Includes Or Starts During", defined in another CQL library (Common as described in Common.cql), further explanation of nested libraries is given in the “Nested Libraries” section of the Using CQL topic of this IG.

 ```cql
 library EXM146_FHIR version '4.0.0'